Who We Are

 • 1 in 100 youth in Toronto will experience homelessness over the course of a year

-• 32% of people experiencing homeless in Toronto will have first experienced homelessness before the age of 16
+• 32% of people experiencing homelessness in Toronto will have first experienced homelessness before the age of 16

 • 78% of youth in Toronto shelters identify as a member of a racialized group